deekshitha68/GRADE-EASE/README.md

   ```console
   npm start
   ```
-  Note: Since the two development servers need to run a the same time, open each in a separate terminal.
+  Note: Since the two development servers need to run at the same time, open each in a separate terminal.

 7. View the app at [http://localhost:3000](http://localhost:3000)